iBroStudio/filament-plugin-tools/README.md

 It simply converts the native Filament commands to a plugin context to generate resources, pages and widgets.

+## Note
+To get started easily, we released a Filament version of the Spatie's **package-skeleton-laravel**, including this tools and others goodies.
+Check it out here : [filament-plugin-skeleton](https://github.com/iBroStudio/filament-plugin-skeleton)

 ## Requirements

 Let's say you are developing a plugin called PluginName.